On the third and fourth Betti numbers of a homogeneous space of a Lie group

 \subsection{Context and motivation}

-Let $L$ be a connected Lie group and $M\subset L$ a closed subgroup with finitely many connected components.
-Let $G$ and $H$ be maximal compact subgroups of $L$ and $M$ respectively, with $H\subset G$.
-Then using a minor variant of a result due to Mostow (see Theorem \ref{mostow}) one concludes that the compact homogeneous space $G/H$ embeds in the homogeneous space $L/M$ as a deformation retraction.
-Thus finding the topological invariants, such as cohomology of a homogeneous space, which is the coset space of a closed subgroup with finitely many connected components in a general connected Lie group, boils down to the set-up where the Lie groups involved are all compact.
-If $G$ is a connected compact Lie group with $H\,\subset\, G$ a closed subgroup, and if $\g$ and $\h$ are the respective Lie algebras, then it follows that the cohomology of $G/H$ is the relative Lie algebra cohomology of the chain complex of forms on $\g$ which vanish on $\h$ and which are invariant under the natural action of $H$.
+The study of the de Rham cohomology $H^*(G/H)$ of a homogeneous space $G/H$, where $G$ is a connected Lie group and $H$ is a closed subgroup, in relation to the algebraic invariants of $G$, $H$, and the inclusion $H \subset G$, constitutes a classical theme in differential geometry and topology.
+Due to a minor variation of a result of Mostow (see Theorem \ref{mostow}), one finds that when $H$ has finitely many connected components, the problem of determining topological invariants such as the cohomology of the homogeneous space $G/H$, reduces to the case where the Lie group $G$ is compact.
+This problem has been the focus of extensive investigation by many mathematicians in the past; see \cite{Ca2,Bo} for the famous works of Cartan and Borel, respectively.
+As above, if $G$ is now a compact connected Lie group with $H\,\subset\, G$ a closed subgroup, which is not necessarily connected, and if $\g$ and $\h$ are the respective Lie algebras, then it follows that the cohomology of $G/H$ is the relative Lie algebra cohomology of the chain complex of forms on $\g$ which vanish on $\h$ and which are invariant under the natural action of $H$.
 When $H$ is connected, the Cartan's Theorem (see \cite[Theorem 5]{Ca2}, \cite[Theorem 25.2]{Bo}) gives an alternative description of the cohomology of the above cochain complex in terms of the cohomology of a certain associated Koszul complex (defined in Section \ref{sec-Koszul-complex}).